w6113/website_2022/index.md

 #### Overview

 Data management systems are the corner-stone of modern applications, businesses, and science (including data).
 If you were excited by the topics in 4111,  this graduate level course in database systems research will be a deep dive into classic and modern database systems research.
 Topics will range from classic database system design, modern optimizations in single-machine and multi-machine settings, data cleaning and quality, and application-oriented databases.
+This semester's theme will look at the application of learning on many classic ML problems, and how data management supports and extends ML needs.

 <!--The class places a heavy emphasis on paper reading, discussion, and presentation.
 The point is to practice reading papers critically, writing proper reviews, implementing ideas in research papers, and conducting research.
 As such, students will be expected to read papers in depth, complete assignments based ideas from the readings, and conduct a semester-long research project.-->